 Additional Compensation: Pay for work performed outside the employee’s normal duties and outside normal work hours.
 Pay is in addition to the employee’s regular base salary.

-Executive Committee: A standing committee composed of senior administrative officials, chaired by the President and including the Provost and Vice President of Academic Affairs, Vice President for Administration and Finance, Vice President for Enrollment Management and Student Affairs and the Vice President for University Advancement.
+Executive Committee: A standing committee composed of senior administrative officials, chaired by the President and including the Provost and Vice President of Academic Affairs, Vice President for Administration and Finance, Vice President for Enrollment Management, Vice President for University Advancement and External Relations, and Vice President for Student Affairs.
 The committee has institutional responsibility for the allocation of resources and typically reviews and approves departmental budgets and other requests submitted through university departments that may have a fiscal impact.

 Compensation: Remuneration for performance of work, including wages or salary, fringe benefits, and other perquisites.